 With that, California being Google global HQ had a whooping 30% of total ex-Googlers (out of the total universe of 2,762), that is quite a lot of people laid off from a single location.
 The next 3 states are New York at 8.8%, Washington 5.5%, Texas 3.3% (coincidentally they are palindromic decimal).
 These 3 states themselves have more Googlers laid off then each country that came after the US (UK, Ireland, India).

-Food for thought: with US having most of the laid-off Google employees, this inadvertently led to a significant number of them joining US' huge startup scene - with the country having by-far the highest startup investment globally.
+Food for thought: with US having most of the laid-off Google employees, this inadvertently led to a significant number of them joining the US's huge startup scene - with the country having by far the highest startup investment globally.

 Casual observers often remarked that the most affected role is the software engineers.
 Well, we found that it is indeed true.
 Out of all 2,762 ex-Google employees, 30.6% (or 844) people were ex-Google software engineers.

 As the title field in LinkedIn is a free text input, there are more than 1,500 distinct roles that we observed from our data collected.
-We then used ChatGPT to clean up and categorize all 2-thousand and more roles into 9 main categories.
+We then used ChatGPT to clean up and categorize all 2,000+ roles into 9 main categories.
 Finally we did a quick manual comb-through to correct any discrepancy.